 (a) A member shall cease to be a member of the Club if, and from the date on which, he/she gives notice to the Club Committee of their resignation.
 A member whose annual membership fee or further subscription is more than 2 months in arrears shall be deemed to have resigned if the Club Committee so decides.

 (b) The Club Committee shall have the power to expel a member when, in their opinion, it would not be in the interests of the Club for them to remain a member.
 There shall be no appeal procedures.

-(c) A member who resigns or is expelled shall not be entitled to claim any, or a share of any, of the Club Property or reimbursement of part or whole of the membership fee paid.
+(c) A member who resigns or is expelled shall not be entitled to claim any, or a share of any, of the Club Property or reimbursement of part or whole of the registration fee paid.